paritytech/nfts-campaign-runner/README.md

 Note:

 - the _proxiedAddress_ is optional, and if is provided the account that is derived from the _accountSeed_ will act as a proxy account for that address and all the extrinsic calls will be sent as a proxy call on behalf of the _proxiedAddress_.
-- The data file specified by `instance.data.csvFile` is a csv file, which the number of rows in the file specifies the maximum number of instances that will be minted.
-If specified, the combination of offset and count determines the actual number of instances that are going to be minted.
+- The data file specified by `item.data.csvFile` is a csv file, which the number of rows in the file specifies the maximum number of items that will be minted.
+If specified, the combination of offset and count determines the actual number of items that are going to be minted.
-- The offset specifies the first row number in the csv datafile that the instances will be minted from that row up to the specified count.
+- The offset specifies the first row number in the csv datafile that the items will be minted from that row up to the specified count.
 - If the calculated row numbers fall outside of the number of rows in the csv file (e.x. `offset+count-1 > last_row_number_in_the_file`) the minting will stop after the last row number.
-- The `instance.metadata.imageFile` specifies the file path that contains the media file that is going to be minted.
+- The `item.metadata.imageFile` specifies the file path that contains the media file that is going to be minted.
-- The `instance.metadata.videoFile` specifies the file path that contains the video file that is going to be minted.
-Has the same naming format as `instance.metadata.imageFile`.
+- The `item.metadata.videoFile` specifies the file path that contains the video file that is going to be minted.
+Has the same naming format as `item.metadata.imageFile`.
 - the values surrounded by `<<` and `>>` will be filled from the collumns of the data `.csv` file. e.g. fo the path example: `/Users/user/nfts/<<image name>>.png` the `<<image name>>` will be replaced with the value from the "image name" column for each row in the csv datafile.
   Additionally, you can use an empty template: `/Users/user/nfts/<<>>.png` in which the `<<>>` will be replaced with the row numbers for each row.